olegakbarov/cljs-dnd/README.md

 # cljs-dnd

 >
-> ... friends don't let friends keep their state in the DOM ...
+> «... friends don't let friends keep their state in the DOM ...»
 >

 Idiomatic drag-and-drop for ClojureScript applications with React rendering.

+# This is very much vork in progress.
+I'm figuring this out...

 # Entities: